Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 ### 4. ChatFuel

-ChatFuel is a slightly different proposition to some of the other tools we’ve seen so far, offering a no-code, visual platform for non-technical users to create conversational agents for multi-channel sales use cases.
+ChatFuel is a slightly different proposition to some of the other tools we’ve seen so far, offering a no-code, visual solution for non-technical users to create conversational agents for multi-channel sales use cases.

 ![ChatFuel](https://res.cloudinary.com/daog6scxm/image/upload/v1745578243/cms/ai-agents/no-low-code-agent-builders/ChatFuel_tmxqba.webp "ChatFuel")